HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Pages and Portlets Default Test Data - 8 pages

- There are a total of eight pages with portlets that are commonly used by customers, Authoring and rendering were done by giving access to both Anonymous and Authenticated Users.The same users were added in openLDAP for WCM rendering.
+There are a total of eight pages with portlets that are commonly used by customers.
+Authoring and rendering were done by giving access to both Anonymous and Authenticated Users.
+The same users were added in openLDAP for WCM rendering.
 All authenticated users are assigned the User role.

 As part of authoring, pages and portlets were added The following list shows the details of portlets of authoring in every page:

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text